-Caton-Deschamps index can be measured on a lateral radiograph or sagittal knee CT or MRI reconstructions.
-For measurement it is considered ideal that the knee is flexed an angle of 30º, although the original study by Caton-Deschamps the bending angles were between 20 and 80º.
+The Caton-Deschamps index can be measured on a lateral radiograph or sagittal knee CT or MRI.
+For measurement, it is considered ideal that the knee is flexed at an angle of 30º, although for the original study by Caton-Deschamps the flexion angles were between 20º and 80º.

-- B: measure of patellar articular surface
+- B: patellar articular surface length

-- normal range 0.6-1.3
+- normal range: 0.6-1.3

 - patella baja: <0.6